sensedeep/onedoc/docs/api/table/schemas/attributes.md

 If the `default` property defines the default value for an attribute.
 If no value is provided for the attribute when creating a new item, the `default` value will be used.

-The `encoding` property defines how an attribute is encoded in a value template.
+The `encode` property defines how an attribute is encoded in a value template.
 It is useful to save redundantly storing attributes separately when they are encoded into other attribute via value templates.
 If you have an attribute that is used in value template, it is redundant to store that attribute separately.
 For example:

 ```
 User: {